chandanhpcic/docs/source/manual/how-tos/nginx_hosting.rst

 ..
 Warning::

-    Even if you can host websites directly from OPNsense, it is not recommended for security reasons - especially when sending requests to a local PHP interpreter.
+    Even if you can host websites directly from Reticen8, it is not recommended for security reasons - especially when sending requests to a local PHP interpreter.
 Do NOT consider using the feature to serve PHP content locally in enterprise networks.
 It is intended for home users who want to save money by saving power and know what they are doing.
 If you do not know how to handle a web server properly, do not enable this feature.